Juffa/batclient-hitcounter/README.md

 Copy into your batclient\scripts folder, type /scriptreload and /scriptbootup in batclient or restart the client.

 View your hits with $hits

+Reset your hits with $hits reset

 Reset the hit counter with /scriptreload and /scriptbootup or restart the client.